Taming-the-BEAST/FBD-tutorial/README.md

 \label{fig:priorPanel}
 \end{figure}

-In the \mi{Priors} panel we will begin by specifying priors for the parameters associated with the sites models.
+In the Priors panel we will begin by specifying priors for the parameters associated with the sites models.
 Since we partitioned the two genes, there are parameters for the two different models:
-\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt]
-\item \cl{cytb}: exchangeability rates for the GTR model (\mi{rateAC.s:cytb}, \mi{rateAG.s:cytb}, $\ldots$)
+- exchangeability rates for the GTR model (`rateAC.s:cytb`, `rateAG.s:cytb`, $\ldots$)
-\item \cl{irbp}: the transition-transversion rate ratio (\mi{kappa.s:irbp}) and the shape parameter of the gamma distribution on site rates (\mi{gammaShape.s:irbp})
+- the transition-transversion rate ratio (`kappa.s:irbp`) and the shape parameter of the gamma distribution on site rates (`gammaShape.s:irbp`)
-\end{itemize}
-Note that the base frequencies for each of these models are not listed in the \mi{Priors} window, though they are estimated.
+Note that the base frequencies for each of these models are not listed, though they are estimated.

-We will keep the default priors for the HKY model on the evolution of \cl{irbp}.
-The default gamma priors on the GTR exchangeability rates for the \cl{cytb} gene place a lot of prior density on very small values.
+We will keep the default priors for the HKY model on the evolution of `irbp`.
+The default gamma priors on the GTR exchangeability rates for the `cytb` gene place a lot of prior density on very small values.
 For some datasets, the sequences might not be informative for some of the rates, consequentially the MCMC may propose values very close to zero and this can induce long mixing times.
 Because of this problem, we will alter the gamma priors on the exchangeability rates.
 For each one, we will keep the expected values as in the default priors.
-The default priors assume that transitions (A$\leftrightarrow$G or C$\leftrightarrow$T) have an expected rate of 1.0.
-Remember that we fixed the parameter \mi{rateCT} to equal 1.0 in the \mi{Site Model} window, thus this parameter isn't in the \mi{Priors} window.
+The default priors assume that transitions (A <- G or C <- T) have an expected rate of 1.0.
+Remember that we fixed the parameter **rateCT** to equal 1.0 in the **Site Model** window, thus this parameter isn't in the Priors window.
 For all other rates, transversions, the expected value of the priors is lower: 0.5.
-In BEAST, the gamma distribution is parameterized by a shape parameter (\mi{Alpha}) and a scale parameter (\mi{Beta}).
+In BEAST2, the gamma distribution is parameterized by a shape parameter (**Alpha**) and a scale parameter (**Beta**).
 Under this parameterization, expected value for any gamma distribution is: $\mathbb{E}(x) = \alpha\beta$.
 To reduce the prior density on very low values, we can increase the shape parameter and then we have to adjust the scale parameter accordingly.

-\begin{framed}
-Begin by changing the gamma prior on the transition rate \mi{rateAG.s:cytb}.
-Clicking on the $\blacktriangleright$ next to this parameter name to reveal the prior options.
-Change the parameters: \mi{Alpha} = \cl{2} and \mi{Beta} = 0.5.
-[Figure \ref{screenGTRprior}, bottom]

-Then change all of the other rates: \mi{rateAC.s}, \mi{rateAT.s}, \mi{rateCG.s}, \mi{rateGT.s}.
-For each of these, change the parameters to:  \mi{Alpha} = \cl{2} and \mi{Beta} = 0.25.
-[Figure \ref{screenGTRprior}, top]
+>Begin by changing the gamma prior on the transition rate `rateAG.s:cytb`.
+Clicking on the black triangle next to this parameter name to reveal the prior options.
+Change the parameters: `Alpha` = 2 and `Beta` = 0.5.
+Then change all of the other rates, for `rateAC.s`, `rateAT.s`, `rateCG.s`, and `rateGT.s`, to  `Alpha` = 2 and `Beta` = 0.25.
-\end{framed}

 \begin{figure}[h!]
 \centering